YY-OhioU/FlexdayDocs/Donut.md

 There is no requirement on the names of the folders as long as the names are consistent with the names used in the commands and YAML files.
 But for the sake of simplicity, this manual will use the name listed below:

-- donut: Source code folder
+- donut: Source code

 - config_folder: Holds all the config .yaml files.
 This folder will be referred to as `config_folder` in this manual

 - dataset_root: Described in the next section.
 The root folder of datasets for training, testing, and validation. (referred to as `dataset_root`)

 - In the package we provide, there's a dataset folder located at `datasets/sample_dataset`

 - result: Folder containing trained models and logs. (`result`)